Skip to content

 Hit and Run Attorney

-Drivers should not knowingly leave the scene of an accident.
+Drivers should not knowingly leave the scene of a car accident or collision.
 And drivers should not hit and run.
 Nor should a driver Flee Police.
 But you don’t need a lawyer to know that.
+None of us can change the past, though.
+And sometimes police suspect a driver who is innocent, in light of all the circumstances.

 He can help identify effective defenses.
 And he can be the difference between getting a conviction record and keeping it clean.
 And Thomas Gallagher can help you avoid prison or jail.